HelgeSverre/mindwave-docs/docs/guide/configuration.md

     -   `index`: The index to use in the Pinecone vector store.

 -   **weaviate**

     -   `api_url`: The API URL for the Weaviate vector store.
     -   `api_token`: The API token for the Weaviate vector store.
     -   `additional_headers`: Additional headers to include in the API requests for the Weaviate vector store.
     -   `index`: The index to use in the Weaviate vector store.

+-   **qdrant**
+    -   `host`: The hostname for the qdrant service.
+    -   `port`: The port for the qdrant service (defaults to 6333)
+    -   `api_key`: API key, does not seem to be possible to set an api key yet, might be used for hosted cloud version
+    -   `collection`: The name of the collection to store data in.

 Example configuration: